Adaptive Alpha Weighting with PPO: Enhancing Prompt-Based LLM-Generated Alphas in Quant Trading: Further Discussion and Analysis

 To evaluate how the number of formulaic alphas influences trading performance, we conduct a more detailed analysis by adjusting the number of LLM-generated alphas fed into the reinforcement learning module.
 Three different methods are used.
 For the first approach, we reduce redundancy by measuring the pairwise correlations between them.
 Highly correlated alphas often carry overlapping information, which may not contribute much to the learning process and could even introduce noise.
 To address this, we remove alphas with the absolute value of pairwise correlation coefficients (Figure~\ref{fig:corr_heatmap}) exceeding a threshold of 0.7 (Figure~\ref{fig:corr_heatmap corr <= 0.03}), a common choice in quantitative research.
 This helps retain only the most diverse and informative signals for the learning process.
 For the second approach, we choose the top ten alphas with the highest contribution in terms of the LightGBM feature importance (Gain) (Figure~\ref{fig:FI}).
 For the third approach, thirty alphas are chosen randomly for each company.

-Table~\ref{tab:ppo_benchmark comparison with low-correlation alpha} presents the results when using low-correlation alphas.
-Comparing the PPO strategy using all 50 alphas with the version that applies low-correlation filtering, we observe that reducing redundancy among alphas affects stocks differently.
+Table~\ref{tab:different_alpha_selection_method} presents the results when using different alpha selection methods.
+First of all, when comparing the PPO strategy using all 50 alphas with the version that applies low-correlation filtering, we observe that reducing redundancy among alphas affects stocks differently.
 For Apple and Tencent, performance declines slightly in terms of returns or risk-adjusted metrics, suggesting that some removed alphas may have contributed useful information.
 In contrast, HSBC, Pepsi, and Toyota show modest improvements, indicating that the elimination of highly correlated alphas can slightly enhance the signal quality for these stocks.
 In general, the low-correlation approach maintains the ability of the strategy to outperform market benchmarks while slightly increasing variability for certain stocks, reflecting a trade-off between signal diversity and stability.

-Table~\ref{tab:ppo_benchmark comparison with high-contribution alpha} shows the performance using high-contribution alphas.
-Specifically, Apple, Pepsi, and Tencent experience slight declines in cumulative returns and Sharpe ratios, along with higher drawdowns, suggesting that focusing solely on the top-contributing alphas may reduce the diversity of useful signals for these stocks.
+When it comes to performance using high-contribution alphas, Apple, Pepsi, and Tencent experience slight declines in cumulative returns and Sharpe ratios, along with higher drawdowns, suggesting that focusing solely on the top-contributing alphas may reduce the diversity of useful signals for these stocks.
 In contrast, HSBC and Toyota see improvements in both return and risk-adjusted performance, indicating that high-contribution alphas provide particularly strong signals for these assets.
 Overall, while the high-contribution approach maintains the ability to outperform market benchmarks, it does not consistently improve performance across all stocks and may sacrifice stability for certain assets.

-Table~\ref{tab:ppo_benchmark comparison with 30 alphas} presents the performance of the PPO-adjusted strategy when using thirty randomly selected alphas.
-Apple continues to exhibit strong performance, achieving the highest cumulative return and Sharpe ratio among all five stocks.
+Furthermore, when using thirty randomly selected alphas, Apple continues to exhibit strong performance, achieving the highest cumulative return and Sharpe ratio among all five stocks.
 In contrast, Toyota still performs the worst in this setting.
 Notably, HSBC shows improved performance compared to the scenario using all fifty alphas in terms of return and Sharpe ratio.
-Overall, despite the reduced number of alphas, all stocks still outperform their respective market benchmarks.

 In general, although the impact varies across individual stocks, the different alpha selection settings do not substantially alter the overall results.